The proximate and ultimate causes of behavioral evolution

 The evolution of innate male mate choice behavior – signal receiver coevolution

 The evolution of 7,11-HD expression is partially understood, and due in part to the evolution of two enzymes with large effect on CHC phenotype [3,4].
 If the signal evolution is simple and likely rapid, how do receivers co-evolve to recognize a novel pheromone signal in time?
 I have harnessed the differences in male pheromone preference between these species, in combination with next generation DNA sequencing technology and transgenic fly strains, to map loci affecting male pheromone preference behavior in these species.
 Recent work has shown that the neural circuitry underlying male pheromone detection and response remains anatomically unchanged between D. simulans and D. melanogaster, and changes in preference are rather explained by a change in the interactions between neurons [5].
-Identifying which genes underlie the evolved difference in pheromone preference behavior will provide valuable insight into the mechanism(s) underlying this change.
+Identifying which genes underlie the evolved difference in pheromone preference behavior will provide valuable insight into the mechanism(s) underlying this change, however our results point to a complex genetic architecture involving multiple interacting loci making fine-mapping difficult [6].

 The genetic architecture of an environmentally sensitive larval behavior